alexbelgium/hassio-addons/radarr/README.md

 ## About

-[Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
+[Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies like Couchpotato.

 This addon is based on the [docker image](https://github.com/linuxserver/docker-radarr) from linuxserver.io.